Is being a personal trainer a fun job?

 By doing what you love, you eliminate a lot of the stress common with working a job solely for the money.
 Of course, the fringe benefit of becoming a personal trainer would be the potential to earn a decent amount — possibly a significant amount — of money.

-That said, the most rewarding and fun aspects to being a personal trainer have nothing to do with monetary compensation.
+That said, the most rewarding and fun aspects of being a personal trainer have nothing to do with monetary compensation.

 Helping People in Need